dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

-# kafka-in-kafka-out
+# kafka-consumer-abstractions

-A simple *Kafka in, Kafka out* Java program accompanied by an out-of-process test harness.
+Various scheduling and acknowledgement algorithms for consuming Kafka messages.

 ## Overview

+The test bed for these abstractions is a simple *Kafka in, Kafka out* Java program accompanied by an out-of-process test harness.

-Let's make a simple program that reads data from a Kafka topic and outputs data to another Kafka topic in a way that models a so-called [*pure function*](https://en.wikipedia.org/wiki/Pure_function).
+This simple program reads data from a Kafka topic and outputs data to another Kafka topic in a way that models a so-called [*pure function*](https://en.wikipedia.org/wiki/Pure_function).
 A pure function takes data in and puts data out.
 This style of program is a perfect match for Kafka.

 This is a multi-module Gradle project with the following subprojects:

+* `kafka-consumer-synchronous/`
+  * A familiar Kafka consumer pattern that processes each record batch to completion.
+  * See the README in [kafka-consumer-synchronous/](kafka-consumer-synchronous/).
+* `kafka-consumer-with-coroutines/`
+  * An asynchronous Kafka consumer and message processor implemented with coroutines.
+  * See the README in [kafka-consumer-with-coroutines/](kafka-consumer-with-coroutines/).
+* `kafka-consumer-with-virtual-threads/`
+  * An asynchronous Kafka consumer and message processor implemented with virtual threads.
+  * See the README in [kafka-consumer-with-virtual-threads/](kafka-consumer-with-virtual-threads/).
-* `app/`
+* `example-consumer-app/`
-  * This is the *Kafka in, Kafka out* Java program
+  * This is the *Kafka in, Kafka out* Java program.
+Its domain is computing prime numbers: a very CPU-intensive task.
-  * See the README in [app/](app/).
+  * See the README in [example-consumer-app/](example-consumer-app/).
 * `test-harness/`
-  * This is a [test harness](https://en.wikipedia.org/wiki/Test_harness) for running and executing automated tests against `app`.
+  * This is a [test harness](https://en.wikipedia.org/wiki/Test_harness) for running and executing automated tests against `example-consumer-app`.
+  * Simulates load by generating many Kafka messages
   * See the README in [test-harness/](test-harness/).
-  * Simulate load by generate many Kafka messages
-* `kafka-high-level-consumer/`
-  * Various scheduling and acknowledgement algorithms for consuming Kafka messages.
-  * See the README in [kafka-high-level-consumer/](kafka-high-level-consumer/).

 ## Instructions